 - Any product with methylene chloride, bleach, and other harsh substances

-How to Get Permanent Marker Off Countertop Step by Step
+Guide to Getting Permanent Marker Off Countertop

 After gathering all the things you need, it’s time to start eliminating the stubborn stains on your countertop.
 Follow the simple steps below.